 The first step to contesting a trust is filing a complaint in probate court.
 The probate process is a legal mechanism that allows the estate to be established and any challenges to be filed.
 Next comes acquiring medical records, the file of the attorney who drew the trust, and writing questions to all parties involved.
 Finally, depositions are conducted on persons with information.

-During this process, we aim to find out if a trust is valid.
-There are several reasons that a will or trust can be considered invalid.
-For example, if a trust fails to conform to state law, it can be regarded as invalid.
+During this process, we aim to determine whether a trust is valid.
+There are several reasons why a will or trust can be considered invalid.
+For example, it can be regarded as invalid if it fails to conform to state law.
 As a result, it is essential to update your will and trust when you move to a new state.

 A trust is also frequently challenged due to a lack of testamentary capacity.
 Testamentary capacity means that the owner of a will or trust (the testator) must understand the will and trust when drafted and have full mental faculties.
-The testator must be aware of the nature and extent of property and belongings owned, which constitute their estate.
-They must also be of sound mind when they establish trust and have the mental faculties to know who is being written into their will.
+The testator must know the nature and extent of property and belongings that constitute their estate.
+They must also be of sound mind when establishing trust and have the mental faculties to know who is being written into their will.

 A trust is generally changed more frequently than a will.
 As a result, it may take more work to follow all of the trust documents to determine the owner’s intent.
 A trust often evolves significantly over its life and is amended time and time again.
-Because several uncommon procedural rules apply, few attorneys in Ohio oversee trust contests, so finding a trusted firm experience in drawing and contesting trusts is imperative.
+Because several uncommon procedural rules apply and few attorneys in Ohio oversee trust contests, finding a trusted firm with experience drawing and contesting trusts is imperative.
 A lawsuit to challenge a trust ensures that the deceased has their intentions honored via the trust.

 If you have questions about contesting a trust or will or need help to support your side of a dispute, contact Heban, Murphree, and Lewandowski LLC today.